-The Pitfalls of Glued and Nailed-Down Hardwood Floors
+The Pitfalls of Hardwood Floor Glues and Nailed-Down Process

 One of the biggest choices you have to make when opting for hardwood flooring for your home is deciding on which wood species to install.
 There are the obvious colour and shade differences between lighter woods like white oak and darker species such as American Cherry.
 You must also evaluate the Janka hardness scale to find a more durable wood depending on whether you have a busy home with pets and kids or are instead installing the flooring in your retirement condo.